This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - End with a layer of shredded damp leaves.
 Use a board or rake to compress the pile.

-If you have an old rug, covering your pile will help it retain heat and speed up the compost process considerably.
-It could even reduce the time down to 6-months!
-That is 25-percent of what it usually would take (24-months).
+If you have an old rug, covering your pile will help retain heat and speed up the composting process considerably.
+It could even reduce the time to 6 months!
+That is 25 percent of what it usually would take (24 months).

 What Is best for composting?

-Leaves with a low lignin content are ideal for making leafmold.
-Plant matter such as needles, which contain a lot of lignin (a strong building block), has a narrower decay rate range than leafier plants, which have a lot less lignin and more nutrients that attract microbes.
+Leaves with a low lignin content are ideal for making leaf mold.
+Plant matter such as needles, which contain a lot of lignin (a strong building block), has a narrower decay rate range than leafier plants, which have much less lignin and more nutrients that attract microbes.
 Lignin protects organic compounds from degradation by acting as a shield.

 Friendly Compost-process